symbioticMe/proBatch/README.md

     that allows to produce publication-quality graphs.

-Correction functions are convenient wrappers for common normalization and batch effects removal approaches such as quantile normalizetion and median centering.
+Correction functions are convenient wrappers for common normalization and batch effects removal approaches such as quantile normalization and median centering.
 Furthermore, the package includes non-linear fitting based approaches to deal with complex, mass spectrometry-specific signal drifts.